dotis/Seascapes/SatComp_paper_notes.md

 At each one:
 1. For OC inputs: time series, differences
+2. For Rrs: time series, differences
-2. For SS: F-stats, time series?
+3. For SS: F-stats, time series?
-3. Questions: Need code for area plots and fstats (MTK)
+4. Questions: Need code for area plots and fstats (MTK)
-4. For Chl and adg443 only can compare MODA, JPSS1, JPSS2, SNPP
+5. For Chl and adg443 only can compare MODA, JPSS1, JPSS2, SNPP

+### Tasks
+1. Overall map of regions
+2. Plots of input products and Rrs (publication quality) in MBON regions
+3. Plots of SS outputs and differences
+4. F-stats?
+Need code from John Woodill

 Other comparisons?:
 1. Ribbon plots?
 Dominance in a region (or area covered) -